 5. Cornwall

-Packed with art galleries, independent shops and boutiques, historic pubs, and bustling farmer’s markets, towns like St Ives and Penzance have lots to see and do.
-Beautiful coastlines and countryside are just minutes away too.
+Packed with art galleries, independent shops and boutiques, historic pubs, and bustling farmers’ markets, towns like St Ives and Penzance have lots to see and do.
+Beautiful coastlines and countryside are just minutes away, too.

-While Cornwall is quite isolated from the rest of the country, there are good transport links – and with many areas of natural beauty on your doorstep, you might not want to leave anyway.
+While Cornwall is quite isolated from the rest of the country, there are good transport links – and with many areas of natural beauty on your doorstep, you might not wish to leave anyway.
 Plus, living in such a popular place means you probably won’t be short of visitors either…

-6. Belfast
+6. York

 belfast